AshitMilne/Planet-III/README.md

 InHabit explores the architecture of self-sovereign human data and development — how individuals evolve across cycles of time through feedback, reflection, and behavioral pattern recognition.
 The aim is to create a self-governing, non-coercive system for human flourishing — one that aligns personal growth, economic independence, and social balance without reliance on imposed hierarchies or outdated industrial constructs of “work” and “retirement.”

-The framework blends philosophy, behavior science, and temporal design — integrating Decameron cycles (10-day phases), self-assessment algorithms, and life-stage dynamics to model how individuals internalize, transform, and externalize value.
+The framework blends philosophy, behavior science, and temporal design — integrating Decameron cycles (10-day phases), self-assessment algorithms, and life-stage dynamics to model how individuals transform, and externalized cost to create value internally